jagjeetsinghsandhu22129/cai-final-project/README.md

   - Configure a security group to allow:
     - SSH access on port 22.
     - HTTP/HTTPS traffic on ports 80 and 443 (optional for extra credit).
-  - Use a variable to specify the AMI ID and instance type (e.g., t2.micro for free-tier users).
+  - Use a variable to specify the AMI ID and instance type.

 ### 3. Terraform Backend Configuration
-- Configure your Terraform backend to use the created S3 bucket for storing state files.
+- Configure  Terraform backend to use the created S3 bucket for storing state files.
 - Ensure the backend configuration is modular and easy to manage.

 ### 4. Variables in tfvars File